Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/project-architecture/rate-limits-and-caching.md

 These can include, but are not limited to:

 - Home Page
-- First level navigation pages (optional)
+- First-level navigation pages (optional)
 - Top 10 pages with the highest traffic on the site that is not covered already

 There is no set rule, the existing site analytics should be used to determine which pages would have the most impact by being statically generated on build.
 You can completely disable the SSG fetch for the fastest build times.